Psychedelic/cap-docs/README.md

-# DAB Documentation
+# CAP's Documentation

-Welcome [DAB's](https://dab.ooo/) documentation!
-All the data an IC app needs to make a seamless experience, accessible directly on the IC.
-DAB is an open internet service for NFT, Token, Canister, and Dapp registries.
+Welcome [CAP's](https://cap.ooo/) documentation!
+The open internet service for transaction history and provenance on the Internet Computer.

 ## Getting started